ansballard/language-asp/README.md

 # language-asp package

-**NOTE: I can no longer dedicate time to fix this if someone, would like to take this over please feel free.**
+**NOTE: I can no longer dedicate time to maintain this anymore, if someone would like to take this over please feel free.**

 Adds syntax highlighting and snippets for classic ASP files into Atom.